Updated January 2017

 Maybe not today and maybe not tomorrow (and not before 2 months of age), but soon enough you will need some acetaminophen for teething pain or post-vaccination pain or for reducing a fever.

 This stuff works wonderfully.
-Follow the dosing instructions on the package (make SURE you are using INFANT, not CHILDREN’S, though I’ve been told recently that they are the exact same thing).
+Be extra sure to follow the dosing instructions on the package (make SURE you are using INFANT, not CHILDREN’S, though I’ve been told recently that they are the exact same thing – but always check the package!).
 I recommend the PediaCare brand.

-* Note from Dr. Pope: “Remember: NOTHING before 2 months (call the doctor!), acetaminophen after 2 months (but call the doctor if fever is persistent and/or over 101 F), and from 6 months on you can use acetaminophen (every 4 hours) OR ibuprofen (every 6 hours)…but still call the doctor for a fever over 101 F.” Got it?
+* Note from Dr. Pope (my friend and amazing pediatrician): “Remember: NOTHING before 2 months (call the doctor!), acetaminophen after 2 months (but call the doctor if fever is persistent and/or over 101 F), and from 6 months on you can use acetaminophen (every 4 hours) OR ibuprofen (every 6 hours)…but still call the doctor for a fever over 101 F.” Got it?

 You may find that about 90% of your baby’s woes are related to gas pain.
 Babies’ immature digestive systems are prone to gas problems.
 If you’ve ever had bad gas pain, you understand the discomfort it causes.
 Welcome to “colic.”